Noord Nederlands Orkest: History

-In 2018, Eivind Gullberg Jensen first guest-conducted the NNO.
-Jensen returned for two additional guest-conducting engagements, the most recent in September 2021.
-In October 2021, the NNO announced the appointment of Jensen as its next chief conductor, effective with the 2022-2023 season.

 The orchestra's most recent managing director was Ingeborg Walinga, who was named to the post in March 2011 and formally assumed the title on 1 June 2011.
 Walinga concluded her tenure in the post in 2021.
 In October 2021, the NNO announced the appointment of Liesbeth Kok as its next managing director, effective 1 January 2022.

 The NNO has made commercial recordings for such labels as Donemus and MuziekGroep Nederland, including music of Dutch composers such as Jacob van Domselaer and Jacob ter Veldhuis.